 Amato earned his master’s degree in industrial technology from Texas A&M University, Commerce, Texas.
 His professional military education includes the Squadron Officers School, Air Command and Staff College, and Air War College.
 In 2011, Amato began his second career as a member of the federal government’s civilian service.
 He was assigned to five different divisions in the Federal Bureau of Investigations, and his last assignment was as an assistant section chief and program manager in the Victim Services Division, where he oversaw 275 victim service professions supporting victims of federal crimes.
 Amato deployed five times in support of communities affected by mass shootings.
 In 2024, Steve retired from the FBI with nearly 13 years of service and a total of 40 years of public service to our nation in both his Air Force and FBI careers.
 He is married to the former Mary Lagomarsino of Sacramento, California, and they reside in Northern Virginia.
 They have two sons and are blessed with seven grandchildren.
 He is engaged with family activities and with many friends.
 Amato is an active member of the Knights of Columbus, the Veterans of Foreign Wars, and the B-52 Stratofortress Association.
 He is a lecturer and Eucharistic minister in his local Catholic parish and is a former 1983 class agent (2018–23).

-Following graduation from VMI, I served in the Army at Fort Gordon, followed by 8 years in the Army Reserve.
-Following active duty, I accepted a position with the U.S. Environmental Protection Agency.
-While there, at the age of 22, I decided I could do more.
-While working full-time, I went back to school and earned a second bachelor’s degree in chemical engineering, graduating with honors.
-At the time, the challenge never fazed me; after all, I had been through much greater challenges at VMI.
+Following graduation from VMI, Kalisky served in the Army at Fort Gordon, followed by 8 years in the Army Reserve.
+Following active duty, Kalisky accepted a position with the U.S. Environmental Protection Agency.
+While working at the EPA and at the age of 22, Kalisky decided to go back to school and earned a second bachelor’s degree, this in chemical engineering, graduating with honors.

-Equipped with this new degree, I left the EPA to accept a position with Exxon Corporation.
-I held several engineering positions, which led to several management roles.
-From 1989–93, I was the operations manager for a portion of the refinery and chemical plant.
-This role required coordinating with other parts of the refinery/chem plant complex while meeting production and quality goals but always with a strong focus on safety and the environment, and while managing a large workforce.
-It was pretty much a 24/7 role.
-While at Exxon, I earned an MBA in finance from New York University, again graduating with honors, and followed that with an advanced certificate in finance, also from NYU, all while working full time.
-Again, this somewhat heavy workload was made much more manageable due to my VMI experience.
+Kalisky left the EPA to accept a position with Exxon Corporation, holding several engineering positions, which then led to several management roles.
+Positions included design engineer, field engineer, and then operations manager for a portion of the refinery and chemical plant.
+This role required coordinating with other parts of the refinery/chem plant complex while meeting production and quality goals, but always with a strong focus on safety and the environment, and while managing a large workforce.
+While at Exxon, Kalisky earned a Master of Business Administration in finance from New York University and followed that with an Advanced Certificate in Finance, also from NYU.

-I worked for Exxon for 19 years.
-I was then asked to join an Exxon Corp./Shell Corp. privately held joint venture, Infineum, focused on fuel and lube additives.
-Infineum has been very successful, by most financial metrics, and continues as a prized asset of ExxonMobil and Shell.
+Having worked for Exxon for 19 years, Kalisky was asked to join an Exxon Corp.- Shell Corp. privately held joint venture, Infineum, focused on fuel and lube additives.
+Infineum has been very successful by most financial metrics and continues as a prized asset of ExxonMobil and Shell.

-My first position at Infineum was as Americas procurement manager.
-Three years later, I was named head of global procurement, leading a global team responsible for in excess of $1 billion in annual purchases.
-My responsibilities covered Infineum manufacturing plants and technology centers in more than 10 countries.
+Kalisky’s first position at Infineum was Americas procurement manager.
+Three years later, he was named head of Global Procurement, leading a global team responsible for in excess of $1 billion in annual purchases.
+Kalisky’s responsibilities covered Infineum manufacturing plants and technology centers in more than 10 countries.

-Following my procurement role, I was given the opportunity to head sales in North and South America.
-I was also made head of Infineum’s commercial operations board, to which all sales directors reported, and was the decision maker for most major global sales and marketing decisions.
-I was also a member of the Infineum executive leadership team.
+Following his procurement role, he was given the opportunity to head sales in North and South America and was also made head of the Commercial Operations Board, to which all sales directors reported, and was the decision maker for major Global Sales and Marketing decisions.
+Kalisky was also a member of the Infineum executive leadership team.

-Having experience on both the buy side as head of global procurement and on the sell side as head of Americas’ sales, I was often used as the lead negotiator for the higher value, more complex negotiations.
-I was also the go-to executive to lead crisis management teams when highly sensitive situations developed due to, for example, facility disruptions, severe supply situations, complex technical issues, or other events that could significantly impact the business.
+Having experience on both the buy side as head of global procurement and on the sell side as head of Americas sales, Kalisky was often used as the lead negotiator for the higher value, more complex negotiations.
+Kalisky was also the go-to executive to lead crisis management teams when highly sensitive situations due to, for example, facility disruptions, severe supply situations, complex technical issues, or other events occurred that could significantly impact the business.

-Since retirement, I have been able to follow one of my passions, which is to become more involved with VMI.
-I have represented VMI at many college fairs since my retirement.
-I have followed up with parents I met at the fairs and have assisted the Office of Admissions in contacting prospective cadets.
-Based on my experience talking to parents and students and from my corporate role, I met with the Admissions team in 2023 to share observations and suggestions to assist in recruiting and retention.
-One of the suggestions was to have a more formal alumni presence at Open Houses.
-I have now attended six Open Houses and talked to approximately 100 parents/students, with most sharing their appreciation for the one-on-one discussions.
-Several have since matriculated, and several parents have asked me to mentor their sons, which I am doing.
-Helping raise awareness of the immense value of a VMI education has been very rewarding.
-I was also selected as one of two alumni for the Admissions webcast “The Value of a VMI Education.”
+Since retirement, and now without constant travel, Kalisky was able to follow one of his passions, which was to become more involved with VMI.
+Kalisky has represented VMI at many college fairs, has followed up with parents he met at the fairs, and has assisted admissions in contacting prospective cadets.
+Based on his experience talking to parents and students, Kalisky, along with several BRs, met with the admissions team in 2023 to share observations and suggestions to assist in recruiting and retention.
+One of the suggestions was to have a more formal alumni presence at open houses.
+Kalisky has now attended 10 open houses and has talked to more than 100 parents/students with most sharing their appreciation for the one-on-one discussions.
+Several prospective cadets have since matriculated, and several parents have asked Kalisky to mentor their sons.
+Kalisky was also selected as one of two alumni for the admissions webcast “The Value of a VMI Education.”
+Kalisky hopes to continue to help raise awareness of the immense value of a VMI education.

 A member of the Class of 1991, Charles “Chuck” H. Story Jr. ’91 was a member of the Bomb staff and The Cadet staff as a writer and photographer.
 He is a proud member of the 1st Class Private club.